samuelbeek/SMBInternetConnectionIndicator/README.md

 SMBInternetConnectionIndicator
 ==============================

-Internet Connection Indicator for iOS application
+Internet Connection Indicator for iOS applications.
+Shows you a warning when you're not connected to the internet/a certain server can't be reached.
+You can totally style this yourself.
+It looks great above TableViews, like in facebook.
+I will post screenshots of great implimentations soon.
+If you've made something cool with it, let me know.

 This class uses Reachability by Tony Million.